magnoscg/Midia/README.md

 An IOS app written in swift 4.2

-This app allow you to search movies from Itunes API and add them to favorites.
+This app allow you to search movies or books from Itunes API and google Books and add them to favorites.
+For Google Books need an Api key.
+Put your own api key at info.plist

 # Demo